mckinsey/vizro/vizro-core/docs/pages/explanation/contributing.md

 ## Develop on GitHub Codespaces

-!!! note

 There is no need to manually create a fork of the Vizro code if you use GitHub Codespaces.
 A fork is [automatically created for you](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-source-control-in-your-codespace#about-automatic-forking).

 To develop on [GitHub Codespaces](https://docs.github.com/en/codespaces), follow the below steps:

 1. [Create a codespace for our repository](https://codespaces.new/mckinsey/vizro).
 Leave the settings on their defaults and click "Create codespace" to start your codespace.
 It should take 1-2 minutes to fully launch and automatically start an example dashboard on port 8050.
+In the rare event that the codespace fails to start correctly and enters recovery mode, you should [rebuild the container](https://docs.github.com/en/codespaces/developing-in-a-codespace/rebuilding-the-container-in-a-codespace#rebuilding-a-container) or start a whole new codespace.
 2. Make changes to Vizro code in your codespace.
 See the [GitHub Codespaces documentation on developing in a codespace](https://docs.github.com/en/codespaces/developing-in-a-codespace/developing-in-a-codespace) for more information.
 3. Add your name to the [list of contributors](authors.md) (source file `vizro-core/docs/pages/explanation/authors.md`).
 4. [Create a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).